nypublicradio/nypr-auth/README.md

 #### Network Requests

 Interacting with the backend service should be handled by other, higher-level addons, such as the [nypr-account-settings](https://github.com/nypublicradio/nypr-account-settings), but for reference, the requests related to the user model will be listed here.
-The expected [environment variables](#config-values) are detailed further below.
-Environment variables will be notated in angle brackets.
+The expected [config values](#config-values) are detailed further below.
+Config values will be notated in angle brackets.

 Auth headers are added to all outgoing user-related requests.
 * `X-Provider`: string value hint for back end service if a third-party service (e.g. Facebook) provided the auth token